DropShipping vs drop surfing

 If you’ve been DropShipping for a while, this approach is likely to be absolutely nothing new to you, because this is what many smart sellers have been doing for quite some time!

 That’s all it is for this approach!
-Pretty simple, no special procedures to learn – because it’s not that different to regular DropShipping.
+Pretty simple, no special procedures to learn – because it is pretty much exactly what you’re doing with regular DropShipping, finding the best prices from your suppliers.

 Advantages of ‘best price’ drop surfing